rohan9446/llm-agent-cost-harness/METHODS.md

 - **Live server identity and configuration.** `results/server.json` is written *before* vLLM starts and describes intent, not the process currently holding the port.
-So `/v1/models` is fetched from the running server, and `/proc/<pid>/cmdline` is read back and checked for the model, the prefix-cache flag, dtype, tensor-parallel size and port.
+So `/v1/models` is fetched from the running server, and `/proc/<pid>/cmdline` is read back and compared to the recorded launch argv **in full, flag by flag**.
+Named checks for model, prefix caching, dtype, tensor-parallel size and port give readable errors; the exhaustive pass is what makes the claim true.
+An earlier version checked only those five while the comment claimed it checked every setting, so `--max-model-len`, `--gpu-memory-utilization` and `--seed` could all drift unnoticed.
 The launcher captures its PID with `$$` before `exec`, which preserves it — logging goes through a process substitution rather than a pipe precisely so the exec is not turned into a pipeline and the PID stays correct.
 The LLM counter